 Metal 3D printers can manufacture parts with geometric complexity that no other process can match.
 But because of their tiny throughput, they are limited to producing only a small number of high value parts.

 The throughput for metal 3D printing is fundamentally limited by the method for material delivery.
-Powder bed approaches will always be limited by the time it takes to spread a new layer, and nozzle approaches by the circuitous path they need to take.
+Powder-bed approaches will always be limited by the time it takes to spread a new layer, and nozzle approaches by the circuitous path they need to take.

 In this article I will be talking about the main technical gaps that need to be addressed for this process to be viable.

-1. How fast can vapor deposition be?
+1. How fast is vapor deposition?